 Even just estimating a 20% return on an $810,000 investment would equal $162,000 in profits.
 Instead, I estimated just a 8.75% return.

 Further, because of the pandemic, I had my doubts that any capital would be returned.
-A more probable investment scenario would be a 12-18 month delay in distributions until 2021 or 2022.
+A more probable investment scenario would be a 24-36-month delay in distributions until 2022 -2023.

-However, as I learned in my November 2020 review, Q22020 wasn’t as disastrous for my real estate crowdfunding portfolio as anticipated.
-With only two hospitality investments out of the remaining 13, I was properly diversified enough to weather the worst of the storm.
+However, as I learned in my November 2020 review, Q22020 wasn't as disastrous for my real estate crowdfunding portfolio as anticipated.
+With only two hospitality investments out of the remaining 13, I was properly diversified.
+My portfolio could weather the worst of the storm.

 Now, things are recovering.
 The strong performance of large IPOs such as DoorDash and Airbnb is proving there is a lot of pent-up demand.

-Remember, hospitality is still largely shut down, but Airbnb’s shares increased by about 100% on its first day of trading!
-The company is now worth about $100 billion after raising capital in April 2020 at a valuation of only $18 billion.
+Remember, hospitality is still largely shut down, but Airbnb's shares increased by about 100% on its first day of trading!
+The company is now worth over $100 billion.
+What a home run for Silver Lake Partners who invested in Airbnb in April 2020 at a $18 billion valuation.

 The Power Of Outside Influence